M4n0zz/Gen1PokeScripts/Tools/Injection Methods/Readme.md

+**Description**
-**This directory contains scripts that are not directly usable by the user.
+This directory contains scripts that are not directly usable by the user.
 Instead, they provide the tools and techniques needed to achieve specific effects, such as **background code execution, game functionality customization, and other advanced game modifications**

 ---